-A six-night pre-tour Kenya extension goes to two of the country's finest parks from Nairobi, Mount Kenya, Nakuru (best place to see both species of rhino) and Amboseli, scenic with Mount Kilimanjaro in the background.
-Those on the extension cross the border from Amboseli to Arusha by vehicle, and end with a safari there in Arusha, an excellent place for birds, as well as mammals.
-Please ask us for more details.
+A eight-day pre-tour Kenya extension goes to two of the country's finest parks from Nairobi, Mount Kenya, Nakuru (the best place to see both species of rhino) and Amboseli, scenic with Mount Kilimanjaro in the background.
+Those on this extension cross the border from Amboseli to Arusha by vehicle, and end with a safari there in Arusha, where they meet up with those on the main safari.